atmosx/argosnap/README.md

       :key: <my-hash-key>
       :token: <app-token-key>

 You need to enable notifications to use them.
-See [notifications](https://github.com/atmosx/argosnap/wiki/notifications) for details.
+See [the wiki](https://github.com/atmosx/argosnap/wiki) for details on how to setup notifications.

 # Usage
 Argosnap usage is straight forward: